Elimination Diet for Breastfeeding Mothers

-This is a diet that Martha recommends in her lactation-counseling practice whenever she suspects a baby’s colic could be caused by sensitivities to food in a breastfeeding mother’s diet.
+Martha recommends the elimination diet in her lactation-counseling practice whenever she suspects a baby’s colic could be caused by sensitivities to food in a breastfeeding mother’s diet.
 This diet was developed by William G. Crook, M.D.
 (Detecting Your Hidden Allergies, Jackson, Tenn: Professional Books, 1987), and it has several variations, depending on how bothersome the symptoms are.
 The elimination diet we use is based on eating the least allergenic food in each of the food groups.

 At the end of two weeks, or sooner if the colic subsides, gradually add other foods to your diet, one every four days, starting with those less commonly allergenic (such as sunflower seeds, carrots, beets, salmon, oats, grapes, California avocado, peaches).
 Wait a while before you add wheat, beef, eggs, nuts, and corn.
-Avoid for the longest time dairy products, soy products, peanuts, shellfish, coffee, tea, colas and other beverages containing caffeine, chocolate, gas-producing vegetables (broccoli, cauliflower, cabbage, onions, green peppers), tomatoes, and citrus fruits.
+Avoid for the longest time dairy products, soy products, peanuts, shellfish, coffee, tea, colas, and other beverages containing caffeine, chocolate, gas-producing vegetables (broccoli, cauliflower, cabbage, onions, green peppers), tomatoes, and citrus fruits.
 Vegetables and fruits are often tolerated in cooked form sooner than in raw form.

 Typically, mothers will find that when they change their diet baby may sleep better for a few nights only to start waking again a lot for a few days or a week or so, at which time the sleep again improves.
-It’s important to know this so that you will not be tempted to give up when you think “it’s not working.”Older babies are often less sensitive to fruits and vegetables in mom’s diet (and their own), so at this stage we recommend mainly protein elimination, namely dairy, beef, eggs, chicken, shellfish, soy, corn, wheat, and peanuts (plus any other foods you have learned bother baby).
-Research has shown that some foreign proteins get into some mothers’ milk more than others’, and of course some babies are more sensitive to these proteins than other babies.
+It’s important to know this so that you will not be tempted to give up when you think “it’s not working.”Older babies are often less sensitive to fruits and vegetables in mom’s diet (and their own), so at this stage, we recommend mainly protein elimination, namely dairy, beef, eggs, chicken, shellfish, soy, corn, wheat, and peanuts (plus any other foods you have learned bother baby).
+Research has shown that some foreign proteins get into some mothers’ milk more than others, and of course, some babies are more sensitive to these proteins than other babies.